In this article you will learn:

 - How to avoid reducing astrology to Sun signs only.

+This Planets in Astrology interpretation helps you connect astrology meaning with personality, relationships, career themes and compatibility insight.
 If you want to apply this guide to your own chart, generate your personalized birth chart reading.
 For relationship questions, try the relationship compatibility reading; if you need guidance for today, read your personal daily horoscope.

 1. Introduction: Planets as the Actors of the Chart